fullmetalbrackets/website/content/articles/setting-up-and-configuring-nuxt-sitemap-module-in-a-nuxt-content-blog.md

 }
 ```

 Voila!
 Now the sitemap module will generate the dynamic routes correctly with only a few extra lines of code, right inside your `nuxt.config.js` file.
-If you want to test it locally before deploy, do `yarn build && yarn generate` then go into your `/dist` folder and open the `sitemap.xml` file -- all your blog post routes should appear.
+If you want to test it locally before deploy, do `yarn generate` then go into your `/dist` folder and open the `sitemap.xml` file -- all your blog post routes should appear.

 ### References